sysid/bkmr/README.md

 ## Installation
-1. standard Rust install via `cargo`
+1. WIP, for now: `cargo build --release` and then put `./target/release/bkmr` somewhere on your `PATH`
 2. initialize the database: `bkmr create-db db_path`
 3. add URLs

 ### Configuration